Azure/batch-shipyard/docs/12-batch-shipyard-configuration-global.md

       ingress, [blobxfer](https://github.com/Azure/blobxfer) is invoked.
 The
       following list contains members for Azure Blob or File Storage ingress when a storage account link is provided for `storage_account_settings`:
-      * (required) `container` or `file_share` is required when uploading to Azure Blob Storage or Azure File Storage, respectively. `container` specifies which container to upload to for Azure Blob Storage while `file_share` specifies which file share to upload to for Azure File Storage.
-Only one of these properties can be specified per `data_transfer` object.
+      * (required) `remote_path` is required when uploading to Azure Storage.
+        This property is the full path to the storage resource, including the container or file share name and all virtual directories.
         The container or file share need not be created beforehand.
+      * (optional) `is_file_share` specifies if the destination is a Azure File Share rather than an Azure Blob Container.
+The default is `false`.
       * (optional) `blobxfer_extra_options` are any extra options to pass to `blobxfer`.
-In the example above, `--no-computefilemd5` will force `blobxfer` to skip MD5 calculation on files ingressed.
+Please run `blobxfer -h` to see available extra options that may be pertinent to your scenario.
   * (optional) `docker_volumes` property can consist of two different types of volumes: `data_volumes` and `shared_data_volumes`.
     `data_volumes` can be of two flavors depending upon if `host_path` is